JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/optimizer_methods.md

 In the following we show a schematic update that Adam performs for the case when no elements are on manifolds (also compare this figure with the [general optimization framework](@ref "Generalization to Homogeneous Spaces")):

 ```@example
 Main.include_graphics("../tikz/adam_optimizer"; caption = raw"Schematic representation the Adam optimizer.
-The first Adam step updates the first and second moments, and the second Adam step outputs the final velocity.") # hide
+The first Adam step updates the first and second moments, and the second Adam step outputs the final velocity. ") # hide
 ```

 We demonstrate the Adam cache on the same example from before: